-Decision Characteristics (not exhaustive) A Allow the result to This will be where the academic responsible (or other eg DPC) considers that any miscond This will be where the academic responsible (or other eg DPC) considers that any misconduct stand. or plagiarism is very minor (a small number of sentences/<10% total etc) and the result remains a fair reflection of the understanding by the student.
-The latter may be demonstrated by a verification assessment or otherwise. В Adjust the result for This will include cases where the academic refers the case to the DPC and the DPC the module to believes that the initial mark is not a fair reflection of the student's understanding, reflect the and is able to determine an appropriate mark.
-The mark adjustment should performance be proportionate to the extent of the plagiarism For example, in the instances of plagiarism demonstrated by such as one or two paragraphs or multiple non-contiguous sentences (between 10-30% the student overall), then a reduction of between 10-30% night be appropriate.
+Decision Characteristics (not exhaustive) A Allow the result to stand.
+This will be where the academic responsible (or other e.g. DPC) considers that any misconduct or plagiarism is very minor (a small number of sentences/<10% total etc.) and the result remains a fair reflection of the understanding by the student.
+The latter may be demonstrated by a verification assessment or otherwise. В Adjust the result for the module to reflect the performance demonstrated by the student This will include cases where the academic refers the case to the DPC and the DPC believes that the initial mark is not a fair reflection of the student's understandi ng and is able to determine an appropriate mark.
+The mark adjustment should be proportionate to the extent of the plagiarism for example, in the instances of plagiarism such as one or two paragraphs or multiple non-contiguous sentences (between 10-30% overall), then a reduction of between 10-30% night be appropriate.
 If a student has written a passable assignment, but then pasted in additional material which would have resulted in a higher mark the mark could be reduced to the minimum passing grade.
-Alternatively, an additional "make up" assignment may be requested by the DPC to achieve the adjusted mark. С Set a mark of zero In instances of major plagiarism, where a significant part (for example >30%) of an and allow the assignment is found to be plagiarised, the Department will "award a mark of zero in the student to resit, in assignment" but allow the student to resit in line with normal resit arrangements.
-There will line with normal be no possibility of submitting a 'make-up' assignment, and previous work submitted in resit arrangements. connection with the course may be subject to further scrutiny.
-D Set a mark of zero As "C" but the DPC may decide to cap the resit and allow the mark where it is the norm in the Department to cap resit, or where there is a p student to resit, but otential advantage in late submission.
-For example, where access to the with a cap on the feedback given to the rest of the class would be a significant advantage, the depar resit mark. tment may decide to cap the mark.
-The department may also decide to cap the mark where it believes there was limited collusion or intentional use of external assistance, or similar. Ε Refer case to the This should be used in the more serious cases which include: Academic Discipline a) Students who have had multiple exam/assignment integrity issues in different sittings Board of Maynooth b) Cases where there is evidence of intent.
-University. c) Cases of impersonation or material being purchased or suspected of purchase.
-This will normally be used for repeat offenders, but may also be used for first offences in the most serious cases such as buying essays, or premeditated cheating.
+Alternatively, an additional "make up" С line with normal In instances of major plagiarism, where a significant part (for example >30%) of an assignment is found to be plagiarised, the Department will "award a mark of zero in the assignment" but allow the student to resit in line with normal resit arrangements.
+There will be no possibility of submitting a 'make-up' assignment, and previous work submitted in connection with the course may be subject to further scrutiny.
+D and allow the student to resit, but As "C" but the DPC may decide to cap the resit mark where it is the norm in the Department to cap resit, or where there i s a potential advantage in late submission.
+For example, where access to the feedback given to the rest of the class would be a significant advantage, the department may decide to cap the mark.
+The department may also decide to cap the mark where it believes there was limited collusion or intentional use of external assistance, or similar.
+E Refer case to the Academic Discipline Board of Maynooth University.
+This should be used in the more serious cases which include: a) Students who have had multiple exam/assignment integrity issues in different sittings b) Cases where there is evidence of intent. c) Cases of impersonation or material being purchased or suspected of purchase.
+This will normally be used for repeat offenders but may also be used for first offences in the most serious cases such as buying ess ays, or premeditated cheating.